Geeksltd/MSharp.Docs/Tutorials/1/README.md

 # App 1 - Tutorial
-In this tutorial you will learn the following M# concepts.
+In this tutorial you will work with the following:

-- Entity Type Creation
+- Entity types
-- Association
+- Association between entity types
+- Pages and navigation
-- Page
+- Action buttons
-- Navigation
+- A list module
-- Button
+- A form module
-- List Module
-- Form Module
-- Menu
+- A menu

 ## Requirements:
 We are going to implement Contact Management System that you can see all available contacts and simply do *CRUD* operation.
 Here are pictures of requirements: